abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 peaceful, and still we need to have the ability to be content with the breath or some other meditation object.
-In the suttas, the Buddha describes contentment as one of the characteristics of a great being or a noble one, an *ariya.* We learn to be content with our robes, alms food, lodging, and with our cultivation, our development of meditation.
+In the suttas, the Buddha describes contentment as one of the characteristics of a great being or a noble one, an *ariya*.
+We learn to be content with our robes, alms food, lodging, and with our cultivation, our development of meditation.

 This aspect of contentment is a fruitful area for investigation.
 We can